ucf-design-group/osi-kt-2015/README.md

 Modify Aside to include links to helpmakemiracles.org (donate, support, register, login) and to include social/contact info

+Use call to actions and icons on Aside to draw attention to DONATE/Sign Up Links

 ## Design Ideas
 Watercolor instead of paint strokes background

-Grayscale Images Gray tones with Neon accents

-Mess with transparency/opacity

-Icons
+White background Images with opacity and white tones

+Black content area with transparency

+Neon Accent Tones

 Neon Colors